SCAAK committees are an integral part of the SCAAK organizational structure.

 The regulation defines the Committees composition as well as the Committees members engagement period of time.

-The composition of committees include SCAAK Council and Executive Office members.
+The composition of committees include SCAAK Board and Executive Office members.

 The mandate of committees’ chairperson, except the nominations committee chairperson, is one (1) year.

-SCAAK committees report to the Assembly or Council, respectively their founder.
+SCAAK committees report to the SCAAK Assembly or Board, respectively their founder.

 The committees’ scope and responsibilities are set out on the committee's regulations.

 Committees' annual meetings would be held in accordance with the committees’ work plan.

 Committees may have meetings other than those scheduled in cases when a review or expertise on issues that may arise from SCAAK's daily activities is required.

 Committees report in regular periods and when SCAAK Board requests so.